About Rubha Phoil

 Ludwig Appeltans, Founder of Earth Ways Regenerative Culture EnterpriseWhen I learned about the biodiversity crisis and climate change as a child, I became hyper focussed with finding solutions.
 When I found out that trees produce the oxygen we breathe, I convinced my parents to plant an oak tree in the garden.
 I was constantly searching for solutions and learning new things that would be useful in the challenged future we now face.
 At this young age, I was sure that I wanted to be part of the solution, but I did not yet know how my own mind and my life’s journey would become valuable resources in this mission.

 I was eight years-old when I realized that I was different from other people.
 School didn’t really suit me.
 It was highly illogical.
-I learned things I was interested in really fast and was bored mostly while observing the crows in the playground.
+I learned things I was interested in really fast and was bored mostly, while observing the crows in the playground.

 Oak tree from Ludwig's childhood garden